 Professional Liability Insurance ("PLI") is provided through the University of Texas Self-Insurance Program (The Plan) at no cost to the trainee.
-Current limits of liability are \$100,000 per claim for the Staff Physician and \$300,000 annual aggregate per participant.
-An additional \$100,000 per employee per claim is extended by the state on each employee.
+Staff Physicians and residents/fellows are allowed current limits of liability are \$500,000 per claim and 1,500.000 annual enrollment year aggregate.